tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_find_open_source_project.md

 As such, you should feel confident about the value you can bring to an open-source project.
 You're creating much-needed documentation for the project.

-## Search for an open-source API doc project

 Enough pep talk, let's find a project that fits your needs.

+## Search for an open-source project with API doc needs

+To find an open-source project with API doc needs:

 1. Go to the [GitHub Advanced Search](https://github.com/search/advanced).
 2. In the "With the labels" section, type `help wanted`.
 This is a common tag teams use to attract volunteers to their project (but some teams that need help might not use it).